laurence-trippen/Afanasy-Pools-Support/README.md

 It's not the official implementation.
 It's more of a workaround.

 With the **Afanasy Pools Addin** you can create pools and assign clients to them.<br/>
-When you create an Afanasy job, whether using the [AfStarter](http://cgru.info/afstarter) or a [software plugin](http://cgru.info/software/blender), you can always specify a pool for rendering.
+When you create an Afanasy job, whether using the [AfStarter](http://cgru.info/afstarter) or a [software plugin](http://cgru.info/software/blender), you can<br/> always specify a pool for rendering.

-The pools are more a superficial solution and are not stored in the **Afanasy's code**, so you don't see any pools in the [Afanasy Web GUI](http://cgru.info/afanasy/gui#web) or in the [Afanasy Qt GUI](http://cgru.info/afanasy/gui#page_top).
+The pools are more a superficial solution and are not stored in the **Afanasy's code**, so you don't<br/> see any pools in the [Afanasy Web GUI](http://cgru.info/afanasy/gui#web) or in the [Afanasy Qt GUI](http://cgru.info/afanasy/gui#page_top).

 ## Why this project?

-On the [CGRU Roadmap](http://cgru.info/roadmap) a pool support is planned for the future.
-But since we needed a provisional pool solution in one project, we developed one ourselves which works through a workaround.
+On the [CGRU Roadmap](http://cgru.info/roadmap) a pool support is planned for the future.<br/> But since we needed a provisional pool solution in one project, we developed one ourselves which works through a workaround.

 The project still has its weaknesses in some places, because it has been developed rapidly.
 If there are bugs, just create an [issue on Github](https://github.com/laurence-trippen/Afanasy-Pools-Addin/issues).